 Imola was opened for testing purposes in 1952, before racing started at the track in 1953.
 Ten years later, in 1963, Imola hosted its first race for Formula 1 cars.
 The race was won by Jim Clark, who lapped all but one driver.
 Over the next decade, further improvements would be made to the track, with facilities for spectators and revisions to the track layout.
 Now a permanent facility, rather than connected public and private roads, Formula 1 hosted a non-championship event at the circuit in 1979, titled the Dino Ferrari Grand Prix, which was won by Niki Lauda.

-The world’s media will have the opportunity to talk to the drivers before practice on Friday morning.
-The 20 drivers will be split into four groups for this week’s press conference.
-Here are the groups:
+The world’s media will have the opportunity to talk to the drivers ahead of the on-track action.
+The drivers appearing in the press conference for this race are yet to be announced.

-Niels Wittich will be the Race Director at the 2022 Emilia Romagna Grand Prix.
+Niels Wittich will be the race director at the 2024 Emilia Romagna Grand Prix.

 WHAT HAPPENED LAST TIME AT THE EMILIA ROMAGNA GRAND PRIX?